Interoperability – The Double Premise for a LMS/LCMS

 Can it be fixed?

 Don’t worry though.
 They can be fixed.
 And who is going to fix them?
-Your 3rd party developer or the 3rd party off the shelf vendor (example: Element K courses or Rosetta Stone) to go into the new system.
+Your 3rd party developer or the 3rd party off the shelf vendor (example: Widget K courses or Rosetta Stone) to go into the new system.
 BTW, they should do this for FREE.
 Especially in this economy.
 I never paid for this service.
 If you are worried about it, stick it in your contract with them as a “just in case scenario”.

 Again, they will work with your new LMS/LCMS vendor to get this done!